There are tons of social listening tools out there and it’s hard to choose the one that’s right for your company.

 Pro: Keyhole has an attractive, real-time analytics and mentions dashboard that can easily be exported to client-ready PDFs.

-Pricing: Starts at $30 USD per month after a free trial.
-You can view all Keyhole pricing plans here.
+Pricing: Starts at $79 per month after a free trial.

 Hootsuite is one of the longest-standing and most popular social media management platforms.
 While it’s best-known for its social media publishing features, it does possess a suite of social listening features, branded as Hootsuite Insights Powered by Brandwatch.